Following are a select group of leaders who will be joining us in Montréal (Virtual):

 Joining CMAA in 2017, Andrea S. Rutledge is a seasoned association executive with a passion for promoting the core values of the profession and the vision and mission of CMAA.
 Prior to joining CMAA she served as executive director of the National Architectural Accrediting Board, and as a managing director with the American Institute of Architects (AIA).
 Her career also includes positions at Olivet College in Michigan, and the White House.
 Rutledge earned a bachelor’s degree from the University of Colorado Boulder and an MFA from The Catholic University of America.

-Co-CEO of BBGI from its inception, Mr. Schramm was actively involved in the establishment and initial public offering (IPO) of BBGI in 2011 and the subsequent growth from 19 assets at IPO to 45 assets and a market capitalisation of c.
-GBP 800 million currently.
-As Co-CEO, he is responsible for overall strategy and management of the company.
+As Co-CEO, he is responsible for overall strategy, leadership and management of the company.
 He is one of three members of the management board and sits on the Investment Committee.
-Additionally, he is a shareholder representative or holds directorships in key assets of BBGI.
+Additionally, he is a shareholder representative or holds directorships in key investments of BBGI.

 Profabril Consulplano Group

 As Group President of PCG Profabril Consulplano Group, Dr. Serodio leads the largest international Portugal-based engineering consulting group, which provides management consulting, project management, and industrial turnkey contracts to clients in the fields of civil engineering, industry and energy, transportation, and environmental engineering.
 Through a series of acquisitions, PCG has grown into a global engineering group with operations in Africa, Asia, Europe, the Middle East, and North and South America.
 Prior to joining PCG, Dr. Serodio gained professional experience through work in the public and private sectors on four continents.